Editor’s Note: This blog post was updated on August 10, 2020.

 Other reports about GuLoader revealed the main functionality is implemented as shellcode, whereby the sample is a 32-bit executable written in VB6 that contains the shellcode in encrypted form.

-During execution, the embedded shellcode is decrypted, executed and even injected as seen before (Figure 2).
+During execution, the embedded shellcode is decrypted, executed, and even injected, as seen before (Figure 2).

 By loading the shellcode in IDA Pro (we loaded the shellcode at offset 0x001A0000) or a similar disassembler, we can see that the code is heavily obfuscated.
-The code is split into smaller code parts containing additional junk code (Figure 6) that are connected with control-flow changing instructions such as call, return and (indirect) jump.
+The code is split into smaller parts containing additional junk code (Figure 6) connected with control-flow changing instructions such as call, return and (indirect) jump.
 In contrast to compiler-generated code, the shellcode combines code instructions and data such as strings, which is typical for position-independent code.

 This makes the static control-flow analysis more difficult and causes the automatic analysis of IDA Pro to fail.